 No Alerts or No Trades

-Ensure the minimal required fields are present (
+Ensure the minimal required fields are present (token, bot_id, symbol, plus either side/amount or command).

 Incorrect Trades